DigimonEmerald/digiemerald-expansion/README.md

 # [Documentation](https://rh-hideout.github.io/pokeemerald-expansion/)

-For detailed documentation, visit the [Digimon Emerald documentation page](https://rh-hideout.github.io/pokeemerald-expansion/).
+For detailed documentation, visit the [pokeemerald-expansion documentation page](https://rh-hideout.github.io/pokeemerald-expansion/).

 # [Contributions](CONTRIBUTING.md)
 If you are looking to [report a bug](CONTRIBUTING.md#Bug-Report), [open a pull request](CONTRIBUTING.md#Pull-Requests), or [request a feature](CONTRIBUTING.md#Feature-Request), our [`CONTRIBUTING.md`](CONTRIBUTING.md) has guides for each.